• Skip to primary navigation

 Optional tip: You can replace the hazelnuts with your favorite add-ins, like other nuts, toasted coconut flakes, or raisins.
 If you don’t want to add anything besides cookies, use an additional 70g biscuits (250g in total).

 Optional tip #2: When I don’t make this for children, I like to add just a bit of alcohol with the milk to enhance the flavor.
-You could try Kahlua, Amaretto, brandy, rum, or bourbon.
-Start with 1 teaspoons, and see if you like the flavor.
+You could try Kahlua, Amaretto, brandy, rum, orange liqueur or bourbon.
+Start with 1 teaspoon, and see if you like the flavor.
 If you want it stronger, feel free to add a splash or two more.

 Chocolate Salami